Mr M Elwell - Head of Department

 Key Stage 4

-At GCSE pupils now have the option of separate or trilogy science over the two year course; the former is recommended for those already considering A-Level sciences (and the degree options that go with them, including medicine).
+At GCSE students now have the option of separate or trilogy science over the two year course; the former is recommended for those already considering A-Level sciences (and the degree options that go with them, including medicine).
 Trilogy is composed of a mix of one third of each Science, but should not be considered easier as such; the content in many cases is the same, albeit to not the same breadth as separate sciences.

 Key Stage 5